 What Reporting is Available for User Groups?

-In addition, nearly every report and export on opportunity responses and hours includes information about user groups.
+You can also find associated user group data in nearly every report and export on opportunity responses and hours.

 What Else Should I Know about User Groups?